Support through the KIT publication fund

 Funding does not cover:

 - Papers made freely accessible for an extra author charge parallel to being published in a subscription-based journal (so called “hybrid journals”).
+Please consider our Publish & Read agreements.
+These agreements enable KIT authors to publish their articles open access in subscription journal of the relevant publishers without further cost to the authors.

 - Articles restricted by an embargo period.